 - There are several approaches to handling a failure to train discrimination defense.

-For legal advice and help responding to an EEOC complaint, call our Colorado employment discrimination defense lawyers at 1-866-601-5518.
+For legal advice and help responding to an EEOC complaint, call our Colorado employment discrimination and employer defense lawyers at 1-866-601-5518.